neiios/discord-music-bot/README.md

 - `/connect` or `/come` -- join the voice channel
 - `/play <url>` -- enqueue and play audio from a URL
+- `/skip` -- skip the current song
+- `/stop` -- stop playback and clear the queue
+- `/queue` -- show now playing and upcoming songs

 ## Architecture